 I teach weekly at various gyms in Sydney - in Alexandria, Canterbury, and Brighton-le-Sands.
 I'm also available for private classes, and can teach you in any of my areas of expertise, either in person or via Skype.
 Send me a message via the form below, and let's begin your learning journey together!

-Now, for the other hats I wear: writer, English tutor, and animal rights activist.
+Now, for the other hats I wear: writer and animal rights activist.

 My love of writing began with my love of reading.
 And the first book I loved was C.S.
 Lewis’s "The Lion, The Witch And The Wardrobe" - read to the class by my fourth grade teacher, Miss Amiet.
 It was around age fifteen that I started getting thoughts of wanting become a writer, but I didn't have the confidence to for many years.